com.scalacraft.domain.v2.binary.unconstrained

 With a

-octet the range of representable values is bounded below by256 * min-int-value + min-int-value
+hiandlooctet the range of representable values is bounded below by256 * min-int-value + min-int-valueand above by

 the value of the